pluralsight/guides/in-review/microsoft-net/globalization-with-attached-properties-in-wpf/article.md

 }
 ```

-So after all the hard work is done, you can now simply use your newly created custom properties to create translations for every ```TextBlock``` in your application purely in XAML.
+You can now use your newly-created custom properties to create translations for every ```TextBlock``` in your application purely in XAML.

 Do we stop at translating only TextBlocks?
 Of course not!

 We can use attached properties on every type of string we want to translate.
-For example, headers, context menus, contents etc.

-All you need to do is to create some attached properties, add them to your ```LanguageChanger```, or whatever class you are using for globalization and just edit your XAML code as we did with TextBlocks.
+For example, headers, context menus, contents etc. Simply create some attached properties, add them to your ```LanguageChanger```, or whatever class you are using for globalization, and edit your XAML code as we did with TextBlocks.

 ### Conclusion

-Attached properties are a very useful part of WPF and their use can be extensive on extending or creating new properties for your controls and objects.
-Especially in the task of globalization I found them very useful.
+Attached properties are a very useful part of WPF, and their use can be extensive on extending or creating new properties for your controls and objects.
+I found them especially useful when I was attempting globalization.
 This technique will hopefully help you in your own projects as well.